Albert Bigelow

-Albert Smith Bigelow (1 May 1906 – 6 October 1993) was a pacifist and former United States Navy Commander, who came to prominence in the 1950s as the skipper of the Golden Rule, the first vessel to attempt disruption of a nuclear test in protest against nuclear weapons.
+Albert Smith Bigelow (May 1, 1906 – October 6, 1993) was an American pacifist and former United States Navy Commander, who came to prominence in the 1950s as the skipper of the Golden Rule, the first vessel to attempt disruption of a nuclear test in protest against nuclear weapons.

 Early life

-Bigelow (1906-1993) was the son of Albert Francis Bigelow (1880-1958), and Gladys Williams.
+Bigelow (1906–1993) was the son of Albert Francis Bigelow (1880–1958), and Gladys Williams.
 Albert's father was a partner in the Boston law firm Warren, Hogue & Bigelow from 1908 to 1914.
 His sister was Martha Bigelow, who married Theodore L. Eliot, the grandson of Charles William Eliot, president of Harvard.

 Bigelow was a graduate of both Harvard University, in 1929, and the Massachusetts Institute of Technology with a degree in architecture.
 While at Harvard, he was a member of the Hasty Pudding Institute of 1770, Stylus, Iroquois and Fly Clubs, as well as a member of the Harvard hockey team.